Aleister Crowley and Thelema critiques of Theosophists

 BLAVATSKY ENCOURAGED OCCULTISTS TO STOP FIGHTING AND HELP EACH OTHER

 I have shared this before, but I am surprised, that even occultists saw H.P.
 Blavatsky and the Theosophical Movement as a threat.
 It is honestly strange the hate she gets.
 Nevertheless, Blavatsky in fact dedicated her writings to all occultists (written on the first pages of The Secret Doctrine), and urged that occultists should be helping one another, rather than being caught in pettiness, competitiveness and jealousies.

 In the article Tetragrammaton, H.P.B. discusses the “SEVEN MYSTERIES OF WISDOM,” and her approach to disputes between occultists.
-She is addressing an issue between sides arguing over a specific facet of a mystery they have intuited, or discovered within varying systems, e.g., some systems have the traditional triple constitution of man, but others have four, five, seven, and nine that elaborate further on the different functions within the classifications.
-Theosophists have explained the reasons for this, and reconciled, even solved such confusions between schools.
+She is addressing an issue between sides arguing over a specific facet of a mystery they have intuited, or discovered within varying systems, e.g., some systems have the traditional triple constitution of man, but others have four, five, seven, even nine that elaborate further on the different functions within those classifications, hence the difference in number.
+Theosophists have explained the reasons for this, and reconciled, even solved such confusions between schools within the religions.